toniSta/blockchain_vaccination_records/README.md

 It will store its files in the directory `blockchain/blockchain_files`.
 It will also contain an image `current_state.png`.
 This is a rendered image of the current chain.
-It will be renewed whenever the `GA` node adds a block to its chain.
+It will be renewed whenever the `GA` node adds or removes blocks from its chain.
 You may want to use an image viewer with an auto-refresh feature (see [Prerequisites](#prerequisites)).

 **Interactive clients**